What is predictive analytics?

 Improved production efficiency

 Manufacturing and production facilities are using predictive analytics in conjunction with Big Data and Internet of Things (IoT) devices to dramatically alter their production process.
-This allows for more effective inventory forecasting and required production rates to meet actual customer demand or predict potential production failures and take the appropriate actions to head them off.
-In fact, the application of predictive analytics solutions in plant and equipment maintenance – often called predictive maintenance – is one of the key use cases for predictive analytics aiming to ensure optimum performance and uptime.
+This enables more effective inventory forecasting and determining the required production rates to meet actual customer demand, as well as predicting potential production failures and taking the appropriate actions to prevent them.
+In fact, the application of predictive analytics solutions in plant and equipment maintenance—often referred to as predictive maintenance—is one of the key use cases for predictive analytics, aiming to ensure optimal performance and uptime.

 Improved decision-making